a-w-1806/Intelligent-Cooling-System/README.md

 Given a temperature (which can be set up in PA- menu), the duty cycle is computed using [**PID controller**](https://en.wikipedia.org/wiki/PID_controller).
 The *proportional*, *integral* and *derivative* terms are set in the source code.
 The goal is to keep the surrounding temperature at a given value through adjusting the speed of the cooling fan.
 Top LED shows the current temperature, and the bottom one shows the calculated PWM duty cycle:

 <img src="images/pid.png" alt="pid" width="300"/>

+### PA-: Settings for Parameters
+This is where you can set the parameters used in previous functionalities.

+Each time you enter PA- menu, you are required to input a password which is set in the source code, or you will not be able to get in.